-DAY 3: Kristiansand and Farsund
+Day 3 The city of lighthouses Kristiansand

-Sitting along the southern tip of the country, Kristiansand is

-Norway's fifth largest city, with a population of 112,000 people.
-We aim to be alongside in the early morning, giving you a few hours to explore.
+Located on the southern tip of the country, Kristiansand is Norway's fifth-largest city.
+We aim to be at port from mid-morning to early evening, giving you plenty of time to explore.

-As you enjoy a guided walk, you might notice that the city is built on a very uniform grid plan, with several straight roads running from the harbour all the way through the city.
-Along these roads, you'll find architecture from different eras, speaking to the extensive rebuilds the city had to go through after major fires in the 18th and 19th centuries, and even a World War II attack.
+As you walk around Kristiansand, you might notice that the city is built on a uniform grid plan, with several straight roads running from the harbour all the way through the city.
+These roads are lined with architecture from different eras - evidence of the extensive rebuilding the city underwent after major fires in the 18th and 19th centuries and an attack during World War II.